crossroads/socket.io-webservice/readme.md

 ```

 * port - the port the socket.io webservice will be available at (default 1337)
+* client_ttl - the time messages will continue to be kept once the client becomes offline, set to 0 for messages to be kept indefinitely (default 3600 sec)
 * redis
   * host - the hostname of the redis service to use (default 127.0.0.1)
   * port - the port number of the redis service to use (default 6379)